aelve/guide/INSTALL.md

     $ make back
     $ make back/run

 And go to <http://localhost:8080>.
-The status page is available at <http://localhost:5050>; the admin page, at <http://localhost:8080/admin>.
+The admin page is available at <http://localhost:8080/admin>.

 # How to install on a server